In this article

 - Keep investing, even after retirement

 Contributions to employer plans like 401(k)s are typically made on a pretax basis, but plans may also allow after-tax Roth contributions.
-Pre-tax contributions reduce current income, but those contributions, and any investment earnings, are subject to federal income tax when withdrawing them from the plan.
+Pre-tax contributions reduce current taxable income, but those contributions, and any investment earnings, are subject to federal income tax when withdrawing them from the plan.
 Roth contributions, on the other hand, have no up-front tax benefit.
 But contributions are always tax free when distributed from the plan, and any investment earnings are also tax free if a distribution is qualified.
 Similarly, IRAs allow a choice of either tax-deductible contributions (traditional IRA) or tax-free withdrawals (Roth IRA).
 Plus, funds held in an employer plan or IRA grow tax deferred.
 These tax features may make it possible to accumulate a sizable retirement fund, depending on how well the underlying investments perform.